 Rosemary Varieties to Grow

-- ‘Tuscan Blue’ is a rigid, upright variety that can grow to 6 feet tall or more; flowers are dark blue.
+- ‘Tuscan Blue’ is a rigid, upright variety that can grow to 6 feet tall or more; the flowers are dark blue.

 - ‘Albus’ has white flowers.